-reference book: An Introduction to Database Systems: Eighth Edition (C. J. Date) Addison-Wesley, 2003 reference book: Pattern Recognition and Machine Learning (Christopher M. Bishop) Springer, 2010
+- reference book (Part B): An Introduction to Database Systems: Eighth Edition (C. J. Date) Addison-Wesley, 2003

 Lecture materials in English and Japanese, and Oral Explanation is in Japanese (or some part is in Japanese and English).

 This course is necessary the knowledge of the undergraduate level probability, statistics and database engineering.